jshank/ACWatcher/README.md

 	- Alerts to abnormal operating conditions

 ## AC Watcher
 For my installation, I used an ESP8266 based Wemos D1 Mini Pro.
 I modified the antenna jumper to utilize the external antenna since the unit was installed in the garage.
-The Wemos D1 Mini is compact while providing a single ADC to capture current and multiple GPIOs to communicate with Dallas 1-Wire temperature probes.
+The Wemos D1 Mini is compact while providing a single ADC to capture current (is the system running) and multiple GPIOs to communicate with the temperature probes.
 ### BOM
 | Qty | Device                                                     | URL                     |
 | --- | ---------------------------------------------------------- | ----------------------- |